Goldstein Lab

 • Remove the smartphone/tablet case if it's thick, and the camera will be able to sit closer to the lens.
 If you see a black ring around all of your images, that's the lens casing.
 Removing your smartphone/tablet case and then zooming a little will take care of that.

 • I ask teachers about any specific curriculum-related goals—for example to see cells—and I try to help them meet those goals.
-In my state, North Carolina, the public school science curriculum has a focus on insects (2nd grade), bones and muscles (3rd), minerals and other matter (4th) and cells (5th).
+In my state, North Carolina, the public school science curriculum has had a focus on insects (2nd grade), bones and muscles (3rd), minerals and other matter (4th) and cells (5th).
+This curriculum is changing now, and I'm changing a set of slides to match the new one.

 • I give tips for lighting.
 For clear things (pond water for example), try putting something dark in the background (like black paper on the wood below the lens) and lighting the objects from the side.
 Microscopists call this "darkfield illumination", which even on expensive microscopes sometimes isn't included or can be tricky to figure out how to do.
 Darkfield illumination is what we all use naturally to see clear things, even without microscopes.
-For example, snowflakes are easy to see where they're lit from nearby but with a dark background.
+For example, at night, snowflakes are easy to see where they're lit from nearby but with a dark background.
 Next time it snows at night, notice how you're naturally taking advantage of darkfield illumination to see if it's snowing.
-It works the same for rain, although most people just look for wet surfaces or raindrops in puddles to see if it's raining!
+(I ask teachers where they look at night to see if it's snowing, so that darkfield illumination will become intuitive to them).

 • Want to try seeing individual cells?
-Flower petals with super-contrasting colors (like dark stripes on white petals) often have one color per cell, making the borders between colors great places to see individual cells.
-Red onions are fantastic too — peel back past the dry layers and look at a fresh red later, and you'll see beautiful red cells with white outlines.
-Or try the old white onion and iodine trick: Remove the dry layers of an onion, and then from the parts of the onion that you'd normally eat, rip pieces off until you get some paper-thin slivers of onion, add a drop of iodine to those slivers, and blot away excess iodine.
-The iodine reacts with starch in the cell walls, making the cell walls dark and hence easy to see.
-Each cell will also have a dark clump of starch grains.
+Flower petals with super-contrasting colors (like dark stripes on pansy petals, or dots on asiatic lilies) generally have one color per cell, making the borders between colors great places to see individual cells.
+Red onions are fantastic too – peel back past any dry layers and look at a fresh red layer, and you'll see beautiful red cells with white outlines.

 • Curious about what magnification you're getting?
 You're magnifying at multiple steps: at the microscope lens, your smartphone/tablet camera lens, any digital magnification, and then a projector in some cases too.
 To calculate the final magnification, simply take a picture of your ruler (I usually zoom in on one millimeter), and then measure how many millimeters long the image is on your smartphone/tablet.
 The magnification is simply how many times larger that your original millimeter appears (in other words, one millimeter that measures out to 40mm long on your tablet is magnified 40 times).
 On a projected screen, this number will typically be a few hundred times magnification.
 On a phone, it will be up to about 30-40 times magnification.

-• I always give credit to Kenji Yoshino for the original microscope design, and I tell people how to find his Instructable.
+• I always give credit to Kenji Yoshino for the original microscope design.

 • Feel free of course to share this web site (www.diymicroscopes.org) with anyone if you think it would be helpful to them, or if they want to run their own workshop.